Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 IndustriALL is established to organize and build the collective power of working people around the world, to promote and defend their rights and common interests with respect to both corporations and states.
 To this end, IndustriALL works to strengthen the global trade union movement by uniting industrial workers worldwide into trade unions and promoting and coordinating collective bargaining.

-IndustriALL advocates democratic, equitable and sustainable economic development that provides higher living standards, good wages and working conditions, and employment and retirement security for all workers while safeguarding the environment.
+IndustriALL advocates democratic, equitable and sustainable economic development that provides higher living standards, good wages and working conditions, employment and retirement security for all workers while safeguarding the environment.

-IndustriALL fights to promote respect for trade union and other human rights, freedom, peace, democracy and social justice throughout the world.
+IndustriALL fights to promote respect for trade union and other human rights, freedom, peace, democracy, and social justice throughout the world.

-IndustriALL defends the right to self-determination for all people and opposes all forms of discrimination on the basis of gender, ethnic or national origin, religious or political beliefs, disability, sexual orientation or age.
+IndustriALL defends the right to self-determination for all people and opposes all forms of discrimination on the basis of colour, gender, ethnic or national origin, religious or political beliefs, disability, sexual orientation or age.

 Article 3 - Means